-As of December 31, 2017, the accounting for this item is incomplete.
+As of March 31, 2018, the accounting for this item is incomplete.
 Significant additional information will need to be obtained and analyzed in order to complete the accounting for this item.
 This includes: (1) the determination of the full fiscal 2018 E&P and foreign tax credits of the specified foreign corporations; (2) the true-up of the pre-fiscal 2018 E&P and foreign tax credits of the specified foreign corporations upon the filing of the U.S. income tax return for fiscal 2017 (tax year 2016); (3) establishing the appropriate foreign exchange rate for the full fiscal year 2018 used to translate foreign taxes; (4) clarification of the state income tax impact of the repatriation, including guidance from states in which Cabot has a taxable presence on the extent to which the state will conform with the provisions of the Act, as well as determination of the apportionment of the Company's income for the full fiscal year 2018; (5) uncertainty as to which of the alternative aggregate cash position measurement dates will apply to the Company; and (6) further guidance from the U.S. Treasury Department on the interpretation and application of the rules.

 In the absence of such additional information, Cabot has made a reasonable estimate of the financial impact of this item.
-The Company has recorded a provisional charge of \$149 million during the first quarter of fiscal 2018 to the (Provision) benefit for income taxes for deemed repatriation.
+The Company recorded a provisional charge of \$149 million during the first quarter of fiscal 2018 to the (Provision) benefit for income taxes for deemed repatriation.
+No adjustment has been made to this provisional amount for the second quarter of fiscal 2018.
 This amount is expected to be a fully non-cash charge due to the Company's existing tax attributes.

-Deferred Tax Liability on Unremitted Earnings: In addition to the deemed repatriation of foreign earnings, going forward, the Act effectively establishes a participation exemption system of taxation that, in general, provides a 100% deduction for dividends from specified foreign corporations.
+• Deferred Tax Liability on Unremitted Earnings: In addition to the deemed repatriation of foreign earnings, going forward, the Act effectively establishes a participation exemption system of taxation that, in general, provides a 100% deduction for dividends from specified foreign corporations.
 However, the Company is still required to provide non-U.S. withholding taxes, as well as other potential tax impacts, on undistributed earnings of non-U.S. subsidiaries that it does not consider to be indefinitely reinvested.

-As of December 31, 2017, the accounting for this item is incomplete.
+As of March 31, 2018, the accounting for this item is incomplete.
 Additional information necessary to complete the accounting includes: (1) finalization of U.S. previously taxed income resulting from the deemed repatriation of foreign earnings; (2) further analysis of the amount of distributable reserves, including treatment thereof under local law, available in various non-U.S. subsidiaries; (3) clarification of the state income tax impact of unremitted earnings that are not indefinitely reinvested; and (4) evolving interpretations of the U.S. GAAP rules applicable to the Act.
 As a result of the Act, the Company has made certain changes to its indefinite reinvestment assertion and has made a reasonable estimate of the financial impact of this item.
-The Company has recorded a provisional amount of \$23 million during the first quarter of fiscal 2018 to its tax expense for this item.
+The Company recorded a provisional amount of \$23 million during the first quarter of fiscal 2018 to its tax expense for this item.
+No adjustment has been made to this provisional amount for the second quarter of fiscal 2018.

-The Company will continue to evaluate the impact of the Act on its business and consolidated financial statements and will make any adjustments to its provisional amounts in subsequent reporting periods upon obtaining, preparing or analyzing additional information affecting the income tax effects initially reported as a provisional amount.
+The Company will continue to evaluate the impact of the Act on its business and consolidated financial statements and will make any further adjustments to its provisional amounts in subsequent reporting periods upon obtaining, preparing or analyzing additional information affecting the income tax effects initially reported as a provisional amount.